-Welcome to Municipal Services, proudly providing a variety of important services essential to your daily living needs.
+Welcome to Municipal Services, proudly providing a variety of essential services to support your daily needs.

-Municipal Services manages a variety of areas which are vital in having a clean, safe, healthy and thriving community.
-The Department consists of five Divisions and 144 full-time employees who implement, deliver, operate and maintain the city's infrastructure systems and facilities.
-We also provide wholesome activities for youth and families.
+Municipal Services manages a variety of areas which are vital in maintaining a healthy, safe, clean, and thriving community.
+The department consists of three divisions: Regulatory Affairs, Water Quality Control, and Utility Maintenance.
+The department is staffed with 57 full-time employees, who implement, deliver, operate, and maintain the City's infrastructure systems and facilities.

 Michael Cooke Municipal Services Director City employee since 1992